-Alpha-1 antitrypsin (A1AT) deficiency is an inherited genetic condition.
+Alpha-1 antitrypsin deficiency is an inherited genetic condition.
 A genetic condition is one that can be passed on from your parents through your genes.
-It can lead to lung and, in some people, liver damage.
+In alpha-1 antitrypsin deficiency the result of a genetic abnormality leads to lung and, in some people, liver damage.
 Lung symptoms are the most common and include shortness of breath, cough and wheezing.
 Symptoms can worsen over time.
-At present, there is no cure for A1AT deficiency.
+At present, there is no cure for alpha-1 antitrypsin deficiency.
 Treatment aims at slowing down the progression of the disease.

 In the centre (nucleus) of most cells in the body there are 46 chromosomes arranged in 23 pairs.
 One chromosome from each pair comes from a person's mother and one from a person's father.
 Chromosomes are made of DNA.
 DNA stands for deoxyribonucleic acid.
 DNA forms a person's genetic material.
 A gene is the basic unit of this genetic material.
 It is made up of a sequence (or piece) of DNA and sits at a particular place on a chromosome.
 So, a gene is a small section of a chromosome.
 Each gene controls a particular feature or has a particular function in the body.